RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos

 The Gumbel-Softmax distribution serves as an interpolation between discrete one-hot-encoded categorical distributions and continuous categorical densities.
 For low temperatures (\(\tau\) = 0.3), the expected value of a Gumbel-Softmax random variable approaches the expected value of a categorical random variable with the same logits.
 As the temperature increases (\(\tau\) = 0.9), the expected value converges to a uniform distribution over the categories.
 Fig. \ref{fig:eps} shows that we achieve the best performance with \(\tau\) to be \(0.3\), which means the differentiation between the relevant and irrelevant frames is beneficial during the retrieval.

-\paragraph{Transformer Decoder} RGNet utilizes learnable decoder queries \cite{dabdetr} to localize the moments.
+\\ \textbf{Transformer Decoder:} RGNet utilizes learnable decoder queries \cite{dabdetr} to localize the moments.
 The number of queries equates to the number of predicted moments from each retrieved proposal.
 With more queries, the decoder can detect moments in different temporal locations of various widths.
-However, for long videos, the decoder runs on the top-$k$ retrieved proposals, and increasing the queries beyond $5$ leads to decreased retrieval performance overall (ref.
+However, for long videos, the decoder runs on multiple retrieved clips, and increasing the queries beyond $5$ leads to an increasing number of predicted moments, which decreases the LVTG performance (ref.
 Fig. \ref{fig:decoder}).
 Consequently, we set the number of queries in our decoder to $5$.